albush/the-chopper/README.md

 - [ ] Import origin video from Cloud Files
 - [ ] Concatenate a standard intro/outro to each snippet before sending to Cloud Files
 - [ ] Return Cloud Files url for each snippet
+- [ ] Add a function to copy a version as mp3